Shadow Hills, Los Angeles: Former

 A Hansen Heights school district was formed in 1912, with M.W.
 Fuhrman as one of the trustees and E.D.
 Lamb as clerk.

 Current

 By 1931, Hansen Heights School had become a part of the Los Angeles City school system.
 In June of that year it was announced that Hansen Heights stood "highest of any high or elementary school in the city of Los Angeles in thrift" because every child "has an account in the school savings bank."
 Evangeline Hymer was the principal.

 The school, at 9900 Wheatland Avenue, was declared surplus in 1945 and the property put up for sale.

-The Los Angeles Unified School District (LAUSD) today serves Shadow Hills.
-Not one LAUSD school is inside of Shadow Hills.
-Students must travel outside of Shadow Hills to Sun Valley for Stonehurst Elementary School, Maclay Middle School in Pacoima, and Verdugo Hills High School in Tujunga.
+The Los Angeles Unified School District (LAUSD) serves Shadow Hills today.
+There are no LAUSD schools inside Shadow Hills itself.
+LAUSD students from Shadow Hills travel to the nearby Stonehurst Elementary School in Sun Valley, to Maclay Middle School in Pacoima, and to Verdugo Hills High School in Tujunga.

-Village Christian School, a private K-12 school, is located in Shadow Hills.
+Village Christian School (VCS), a private K-12 school founded in 1949, is also located in the Sun Valley neighborhood, but Stonehurst Elementary School is closer to Shadow Hills than VCS is.